Signal, Stress, and Selection

 01Biology as a Sequenced System

 Most therapeutic thinking assumes that biological pathways behave in a linear and additive way.
 More inhibition produces more effect.
 More activation produces more benefit.
 Stack the interventions and the outcomes compound.
-This assumption is understandable, it reflects the logic of pharmacology, where dose-response relationships are the primary analytical tool.
+This assumption is understandable — it reflects the logic of pharmacology, where dose-response relationships are the primary analytical tool.

 But cellular systems did not evolve under conditions of simultaneity.
 They evolved under conditions of fluctuation: feeding alternating with fasting, activity alternating with rest, stress alternating with recovery.
 The signalling networks that regulate growth, repair, and cell death are not designed to receive all inputs at once.
 They are designed to interpret sequences, to read a stress signal, respond to it, resolve the response, and return to a resting state from which the next signal can be clearly received.

 The framework this paper describes applies that principle at the protocol level.
 Rather than asking which pathway to activate or suppress, it asks which signals to apply, in which order, and with what separation between them.
 The sequence is not a scheduling convenience.
-It is the intervention.
+It is the proposed intervention.

 02The Four Signal Domains